 Event Dates

-London pride is one of the largest prides in Europe and has seen a new lease of life with new organisers, new events and new sponsors.
+London pride is one of the largest prides in Europe and takes place in early July with a series of parties, cultural events, pop-up cultural activities and a spectacular parade.

 London hotels fill fast for events